 I lived in the Middle East for eight years, but I haven’t had zaatar since I moved to the US, almost three years ago.
 Zaatar is a Middle Eastern herb and spice mix and today I made it with dry thyme, oregano, rosemary, sumac, cumin, salt and pepper, black and white sesame seeds and extra virgin olive oil.
 It’s really good as a flat bread topping and I thought it would work really well with this pizza crust.

 The arugula salad is just arugula (or rucola) mixed with pickled red onion and extra virgin olive oil.
 It’s a common salad in the Middle East, where is made with rucola and red onion and a lot of sumac and lemon (it’s very sour).
 The pickled red onion makes it a little more interesting.
 The other three ingredients are Buffalo Mozzarella, Italian uncured Porchetta (you can also use Prosciutto) and green olives.
-This pizza tastes super good and it’s ready in no time.
+This white pizza tastes super good and it’s ready in no time.
 I usually have a glass of Merlot with the pizza but this time I had a wine we discovered recently and really loved: Garzon, Tannat Reserve 2005, from Uruguay.
 Super yummy.

 White Pizza with Zaatar, Italian Porchetta and Arugula